HiperLoop/yeti/README.md

 ## What is this?
 I am creating solvers for the game Gomoku using 3 different techniques:
-- Proof Number search
+- Proof-Number search
-- Dependency Based search
+- Dependency-Based search
 - Artificial Intelligence

 ## How to play?